zopefoundation/z3c.layer.pagelet/src/z3c/layer/pagelet/README.txt

 Important
 ---------

-This layer supports the z3c.pagelet pattern. this means every page e.g. the error page is based on the z3c.pagelet concept.
+This layer supports the z3c.pagelet pattern.
+This means every page e.g. the error page is based on the z3c.pagelet concept.